mannam95/DataScienceR_Project/README.md

 * Change the directory paths in all .R files accordingly.
 * First run read_data.R file and Text_preprocessing in "preprocessFiles" folder.R respectively.
 All the xml files will be converted here.
 * Second run the Sentiments_Extract.R and followed by CombineFeatures.R in feature_Extraction folder.
 All the features will be extracted and combined together
-* FOr data visualization run files in the exploratory data analysis folder.
+* For data visualization run files in the exploratory data analysis folder.
 * Models can be trained in the "models" folder.

 ### Contributors